luangjokaj/wordpressify/README.md

 # WordPress Theme Builder [![Dependencies](https://david-dm.org/luangjokaj/gulp-wordpress-theme-builder/dev-status.svg)](https://david-dm.org/luangjokaj/gulp-wordpress-theme-builder?type=dev)

 A build system for developing WordPress themes using Gulp.
 On the development environment the build runs a local PHP web server, it uses Babel transpiler for JavaScript and it bundles CSS with PostCSS and CSSNext.
-You will still need a sql database, which you can get for free at: [FreeSQLDatabase](http://www.freesqldatabase.com/) or run it by yourself.
+You will still need an sql database, get one for free at: [FreeSQLDatabase](http://www.freesqldatabase.com/) or run it by yourself.

 ![Wordpress Theme Builder](http://i.imgur.com/ml9KHWN.png)